TheMariday/marimapper/README.md

 The licensing on this is [GPLv3](LICENSE).

-The TLDR is you can do anything you like as long as you let users know that this repo exists.
+The TLDR is you can do anything you like with this as long as it's open source

-I basically want to avoid someone packaging this up, selling it and telling people that it's the only way to do this.